Frequently asked

 Do I need medical insurance?

-If you are travelling offshore, travel insurance is compulsory and the Foundation must sight a copy of your policy before departure.
+If you are travelling offshore, travel insurance (including medical insurance) is mandatory and the Foundation must sight a copy of your policy before departure.